cdnbye/documentation/en/ios/introduction.md

 <a href="https://github.com/cdnbye/ios-p2p-engine"><img src="https://img.shields.io/github/stars/cdnbye/ios-p2p-engine.svg?style=social&label=Star" alt="stars"></a>

 ### iOS Video P2P Engine for Any Player
 CDNBye iOS P2P Engine scales live/vod video streaming by peer-to-peer network using bittorrent-like protocol.
+It can relieve stress on server infrastructures by connecting viewers watching the same stream at the same time.
 Powered by WebRTC Datachannel, this SDK can interconnect with the Web side [plug-in](https://github.com/cdnbye/hlsjs-p2p-engine) of CDNBye, which greatly increases the number of nodes in the P2P network, breaking the gap between the browser and mobile application.
 Merely a few lines of codes are required to quickly integrate into existing projects.
 As expected, it supports any iOS player!

 ### Features
 - Interconnect with CDNBye [hlsjs-p2p-engine](https://github.com/cdnbye/hlsjs-p2p-engine) and [android-p2p-engine](https://github.com/cdnbye/android-p2p-engine)